viaacode/documentation-jekyll/docs/instroom/sip/minimale_sip_0.1.md

 <mark>TO DO</mark>

-The meemoo SIP consists of a hierarchical directory structure with 3 levels: the root directory (henceforth bag-level), the data directory (henceforth package-level) and the representations directory (henceforth representation-level).
+The meemoo SIP consists of a hierarchical directory structure with 3 levels:

+- the root directory (henceforth bag-level);
+- the data directory (henceforth package-level);
+- the representations directory (henceforth representation-level).

 Nut/gebruik van de 3 levels; welke info zit er op welk niveau;

 **_Example_**